 GHG emissions data are updated as well and include estimates of process emissions as they are available to CIEEDAC.
 Data are accessible online at our web site (here).

 Statistics Canada provided GDP data, based on real $2007 for most industries, and the majority of the physical unit production data.
-Gross Output data are not available for this release.
-For industries dependent on data from the Report on Energy Supply and Demand (primarily electricity supply and construction), these data will be updated once the RESD for 2015 is released (planned for mid-January).
+Industries dependent on data from the Report on Energy Supply and Demand (primarily electricity supply and construction), are also updated.

-The Canadian Renewable Energy Database has been updated.
+The Canadian Innovative Energy Facilities database has been updated.

 The database now contains information on almost 3,500 individual energy facilities, including district energy, cogeneration, and renewables.

-Most of the data are publicly available from numerous sources, both private and government.
-In this database, the data have been assembled and reviewed for consistency.
-The database provides access non‐confidential data on renewable energy systems operating in Canada.
-The query system generates reports by technology type, industry, region, and many other options.
+Most of the data are publicly available from numerous sources, both private and government, and have been reviewed for consistency.
+The database provides interactive access to non‐confidential data via mapping, summaries, and data downloads.
+Data can be sorted and filtered by technology, industry, region, and many other options.